THE TRIUNE GOD

 CREATION OF HUMANITY

 We believe that God created human beings, male and female, in his own image.
 Adam and Eve belonged to the created order that God himself declared to be very good, serving as God’s agents to care for, manage, and govern creation, living in holy and devoted fellowship with their Maker.
 Men and women, equally made in the image of God, enjoy equal access to God by faith in Christ Jesus and are both called to move beyond passive self-indulgence to significant private and public engagement in family, church, and civic life.
 Adam and Eve were made to complement each other in a one-flesh union that establishes the only normative pattern of sexual relations for men and women.
-Marriage is therefore a covenant only between a man and a woman that ultimately serves as a type of the union between Christ and his church.
-In God’s wise purposes, men and women are not simply interchangeable, but rather they complement each other in mutually enriching ways.
+Marriage ultimately serves as a type of the union between Christ and his church.
+In God’s wise purposes, men and women are not simply interchangeable, but rather, they complement each other in mutually enriching ways.
 God ordains that they assume distinctive roles which reflect the loving relationship between Christ and the church, the husband exercising headship in a way that displays the caring, sacrificial love of Christ, and the wife submitting to her husband in a way that models the love of the church for her Lord.
 In the ministry of the church, both men and women are encouraged to serve Christ and to be developed to their full potential in the manifold ministries of the people of God.
 The distinctive leadership role within the church given to qualified men is grounded in creation, fall, and redemption and must not be sidelined by appeals to cultural developments.

 *Each of us is fearfully and wonderfully made by God (Ps.
 139:14) as male or female.
 Since our gender is assigned to us by God, it is to be received with gratitude, trusting in the wisdom of God’s will.
 These two distinct, complementary genders together reflect the image and nature of the triune God (Gen 1:26-27).
 Rejection of one’s biological sex is a rejection of the image of God within that person.
 Any form of sexual immorality denounced in the Bible (Lev 18:22-23; Matt 15:18-20; 1 Cor 6:9-10; etc.), including, but not limited to, adultery, fornication, homosexual behavior, and bisexual conduct is sinful and offensive to God.